brizental/brizental.github.io/_posts/2021-04-07-publishing-glean-js.markdown

 ---
 layout: post
-title:  "This Week in Glean: Publishing Glean.js or How I configured a Javascript package that has multiple entry points"
+title:  "This Week in Glean: Publishing Glean.js or How I configured an npm package that has multiple entry points"
 date:   2021-04-07 18:00:00 +0100
 categories: glean mozilla twig
 ---